ansa1/ExpressionCalculator/README.md

 ## Dependencies

 The project programming language is Java 8.
+Thus, to be enable to build and run the application you are supposed to have Java jdk1.8 and jre1.8 installed and the appropriate environment variables set.

+## How to run

 Main Class is Program.java.

-## How to run

 To run the program the following commands should be used in the root project directory: